 Can You Qualify for Life Insurance Coverage After Gastric Banding Surgery?

 It is feasible to qualify for life insurance after gastric banding – and in many cases, the insurance can be traditionally underwritten.
 This means that the insurance that you qualify for is the kind that requires a medical exam.

 In order to do so, however, it will be necessary to fully complete an application for coverage.
-In addition, due to the surgical procedure, it will also likely be necessary that you answer some additional condition-related questions so that the insurance underwriters can obtain a more clear picture of your overall health condition.
+In addition, due to the surgical procedure, it will also likely be necessary that you answer some additional condition-related questions so your entire situation will be more clear.

 What the Life Insurance Underwriters Will Want to Know